Mozart409/gatsby-custom-tailwind/README.md

   }
 ```

-Automatic prettier all staged files befor you commit
+Automatic prettify all staged files befor you commit.

 ## What is Tailwind?